 NOTES about homework in CLASS 4

-As a result, most of the students' schoolwork will be completed in the classroom, and the amount of written homework should be very minimal, especially in the first two thirds of the school year.
-This will hopefully allow students to work hard during the school day and the get adequate rest each evening - as well as participate in family activities, sports, and other arts and leisure activities - so they can be fully refreshed and prepared to work hard again at school the next day.
-There may still be the occasional homework assignment (in addition to daily reading, Mathletics, etc.), but formal written homework from me will tend to be more rare.
+As a result of the above plan, the amount of WRITTEN homework should be very minimal, especially in the first two thirds of the school year.
+This will hopefully allow students to work hard during the school day and the get adequate rest each evening - as well as participate in family activities, sports, and other arts and leisure activities.
+This should help ensure they are spending most of their evenings refreshing and recharging so they are prepared to work hard again at school the next day.
+There will still be some homework assignments (inlcuding daily reading, Mathletics, review games and activities, etc.), but formal written homework from me will tend to be more rare, except when it comes to quicker activities like Spelling reviews or Handwriting.
 With that in mind, I expect students to take it seriously when I do assign homework, and to talk with me in a timely manner if they have a concern or question.